List of lost mines

-The "lost mine" is a popular form of lost treasure legend.
-Although there are countless examples around the world, several common themes can be traced throughout the various legends.
+The lost mine is a popular form of lost treasure legend.
+There are many examples around the world, and several common themes can be traced throughout the various legends.
 Usually the mines are said to contain valuable elements or minerals such as gold, silver or diamonds.
 Often there is a map or other document allegedly detailing the history or location of the mine.
 Common to all the lost mine legends is the idea of a valuable and mysterious resource being lost to history.
 Some lost mine legends have a historical basis, and some have none.
 Regardless, the lure of these legends is attested by the many books on the subject, and the popularity of publications such as Lost Treasure magazine.

 List of lost mine legends

 This list is inexhaustive, but provides some well known examples from around the world.